wazuh/wazuh-documentation/source/user-manual/wazuh-dashboard/single-sign-on/okta.rst

 Okta
 ====

-`Okta Inc. <https://www.okta.com/>`_ is an identity and access management company that provides technologies which enable secure user authentication into applications.
+`Okta Inc. <https://www.okta.com/>`_ is an identity and access management company that provides technologies that enable secure user authentication into applications.
 In this guide, we integrate the Okta IdP to authenticate users into the Wazuh platform.

 The single sign-on integration process is divided into three stages.